reginaldford/bounce/README.md

 # Bounce Encryption Tool

-Bounce is an open-source encryption program designed around a simple algorithm.
-Bounce is meant for academic research as well as a showcase of a reversible hash that will be used in the SMS programming language.
-It is a simple command line tool for POSIX environments.
-This program allows you to generate a 256-byte key and use it to encrypt or decrypt files.
+Bounce is an open-source symmetric encryption program designed to be easy to read, yet powerful for modern POSIX environments.
+Bounce is for encrypting files and messages of any size.
 Bounce is released under the BSD 2-Clause License.
 Binary executables are available in the releases section.

 ## Key Features
+    - Readable code.
+It's designed to be trustworthy, and without unnecessary steps.
     - Powerful encryption: Guessing a 256 byte key is much harder than guessing a 256 bit key.
-- FAST.
-The algorithm uses byte operations, which computers deal with better than bitwise operations.
+    - Fast.
+The program does the hard work first: generating a substitution table and key sums.
     - Ease of use: Generate a 256-byte key and encrypt or decrypt files easily.
-- Efficient for messages as small as 1 byte, and works for arbitrarily large files.
+    - Efficient for messages as small as 1 byte, and works for large files.
     - Only requires ~1Kb memory. (not multithreaded, does 256 bytes at a time).
     - An understandable algorithm.
-Nothing unnecessary, just 'bouncing'.
+Just C operations on bytes.
     - Accepts data pipes for input and output.
-- Cypher Block Chaining is always on, making it impossible to detect block-size patterns in any encrypted message.
+    - Cypher Block Chaining is always on for files, making it impossible to detect block-size patterns in large messages.
     - REPL mode allows chat-style encryption and decryption between formats for copy and paste.

 ## Explanation of the algorithm
+### Bounce is defined in terms of standard C operations.
     - View [bounceProc.c](src/bounceProc.c) to see the entire encryption / decryption processes from the top.
-- View [bounceRoll.c](src/bounceRoll.c) to see the rolling procedure.
+    - View [bounceRoll.c](src/bounceRoll.c) to see the rolling procedure which makes all bytes depend on all other bytes.
     - View [bounceEnc.c](src/bounceEnc.c) and [bounceDec.c](src/bounceEnc.c) for the bounce encryption/decryption procedures.

 ## Getting Started